Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 Best for: Businesses wanting to earn interest on their balance

-Watch out: Limited integrations compared to Tide or Starling
+Watch out: 3 free bank transfers per month, then 35p each; limited integrations compared to Tide or Starling.

 Not ideal if: Businesses needing advanced invoicing or accounting tools